Table of Contents

-In the water chamber, the rotating water enters the paring disc pump (impeller).
+The rotating water enters the paring disc pump (impeller) in the water chamber.
 The vanes within the impeller pressurize the water as it passes through.
 This pressurized water then exits the bowl through the upper water housing.

-As detailed in the centrifuge bowl cross-section above, the disc bowl’s water space is between the light phase (oil) and the sludge space.
+The disc bowl’s water space is between the light phase (oil) and the sludge space, as detailed in the centrifuge bowl cross-section above.
 If the separated water carries sludge particles with it, they pass through the upper water chamber.

-Suppose the process fluid contains microparticles that are below the separation capacity of the centrifuge.
+Suppose the process fluid contains microparticles below the centrifuge's separation capacity.
 In that case, the suspended solids tend to travel with the water and subsequently build up in the chamber cover and paring disc impeller.

-The other possible reason for the escaping water to carry sludge particles is too much sludge accumulation between the bowl discharge cycles.
-In other words, infrequent sludge discharge cycles can allow the sludge to start traveling with the water as described above.
+The other possible reason the escaping water carries sludge particles is too much sludge accumulation between the bowl discharge cycles.
+In other words, infrequent sludge discharge cycles can allow the sludge to start traveling with the water, as described above.
 Under these conditions, the entire bowl cavity, including all fluid chambers, will get clogged with solids.

-Unexpected water in the clean oil phase is the first symptom of a blocked water paring disc.
-If the centrifuge was working as desired and the operator notices a sudden increase of water in the clean oil, then it is a sign of a restricted water paring disc.
+Unexpected water in the clean oil phase is the first symptom of a blocked water-paring disc.
+If the centrifuge was working as desired and the operator notices a sudden increase of water in the clean oil, it signifies a restricted water-paring disc.

-If the operator notices any such indications, it is imperative to investigate the cause of the sign urgently.
-Mechanical symptoms may be an indication of severe accumulation of sludge and need immediate attention.
+If the operator notices such indications, it is imperative to urgently investigate the sign's cause.
+Mechanical symptoms may indicate severe accumulation of sludge and need immediate attention.
 If left unattended, they can cause severe damage to the centrifuge, as detailed below.

 A much more severe issue is ‘bridging.’
 If bridging occurs during the centrifuge operation, the instant contact between the rotating and stationary parts will lead to a sharp resistance to the rotating bowl.
 We have heard of the catastrophic failure of centrifuges under such circumstances.

-To clear a blocked paring disc, the operator needs to stop the centrifuge and wait for it to come to a complete stop.
-A proper lock-out procedure should prevent accidental starting of the centrifuge.
+To clear a blocked paring disc, the operator must stop the centrifuge and wait for it to stop completely.
+A proper lock-out procedure should prevent the accidental starting of the centrifuge.

-The operator then needs to open the upper chamber cover and extract the water paring disc.
-It is best to use a solvent or other dissolving agent to clean both these parts.
+The operator must then open the upper chamber cover and extract the water-paring disc.
+Using a solvent or other dissolving agent to clean both parts is best.
 Verify the cleanliness of the paring disc by blowing compressed air through it.

 A thorough visual inspection to look for scratches due to surface contact is also highly recommended.

-The presence of colloidal particles suspended in the water phase is a common cause of water paring disc blockage.
-In applications where such solids are present, routine checking of the water phase coming out of the centrifuge is essential.
-The presence of suspended solids in the water is indicative of a possible issue.
+Colloidal particles suspended in the water phase commonly cause water-paring disc blockage.
+In applications with such solids, routine checking of the water phase coming out of the centrifuge is essential.
+The presence of suspended solids in the water indicates a possible issue.

 Likely, the particles do not separate from the water in the centrifuge bowl due to low residence time.
-A reduced flow-rate will increase the residence time in the centrifuge bowl affecting the better separation of the fine solids.
+A reduced flow rate will increase the residence time in the centrifuge bowl, affecting the fine solids' better separation.

-Based on the above discussion, we can summarize that the water paring disc blockage due to sludge is an important issue and should be handled by the centrifuge operator on a timely basis.
-Ignoring this problem can lead to severe damage to the centrifuge and could harm the operator in case of a catastrophic failure of the centrifuge.
+Based on the above discussion, we can summarize that the water-paring disc blockage due to sludge is an important issue and should promptly be handled by the centrifuge operator.
+Ignoring this problem can lead to severe damage to the centrifuge and harm the operator in case of a catastrophic failure of the centrifuge.